 Part 3: Depositphotos Contributor Earnings Experience

 As mentioned earlier, Depositphotos must have one of the most aggressive marketing plans of any agency.
-They have constant advertising and special deals being offered.
+They have constant advertising and special deals on offer.
 It seems to be working, as the amount of downloads continues to rise despite garnering more and more contributors all the time.

 You will find that the large majority of sales are subscription sales.
 But this is the case at almost all of the agencies these days.

 Depending on the size and quality of your portfolio, you will probably find Depositphotos to be a reliable and consistent earner for you.

 If you have a good selection of stock footage that will certainly help, as these won’t be sold under a subscription plan.
 Footage sales earn a good amount per sale, and the frequency of footage sales is increasing.